oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

         )
       )

-To retrieve the network service names from the above ``tnsnames.ora`` file, you can use:
+To retrieve the TNS Aliases from the above ``tnsnames.ora`` file, you can use:

 .. code-block:: javascript